DseaKu/ultrasonic-simulation/README.md

 ### Prerequisites

-Ensure you have [Rust and Cargo](https://rustup.rs/) installed (supporting the 2024 edition).
+Ensure you have [Rust](https://rustup.rs/) installed.

 ### Running the Project

-To compile and launch the simulation environment:
+To compile and launch the simulation:

 ```bash
 cargo run
 ```

-_Note: Dependencies are compiled with level 3 optimization to maintain high performance in Bevy, while the user code remains optimized for rapid development compilation._

 ---